You started a blog.

 Planning and Accountability

-You have to create short term and long term goals.
+You have to create short term and long term goals and keep tracking them.

 Example of short term goals: